-This page is based on the notes I took when managing Alcatel Omniswitchs 6600, 6800 and 6850.
-The full documentation can be found on the Alcatel-Lucent website.
+This page is based on the notes I took when managing Alcatel Omniswitchs 6600, 6800 in 2007 and later 6850.
+The full documentation can be found on Alcatel-Lucent website.

-configuration snapshot all <file>.
-Then move the file to working/boot.cfg
+configuration snapshot all <file>Then move this file to working/boot.cfg

 reload working no rollback-timeout